raznem/spp-rl/README.md

 ```train
 python train/spp_sac_hopper.py
 ```

+# TODO: write about output of these scripts
+# TODO: hyperparameters reference appendix and scripts

 take note of the `N_CORES` parameter within the training scripts, which should be set accordingly to the available CPU unit(s).